Is Your Stomach The Size Of Your Fist

 4. Limit Trigger Foods

 Keep a food diary to track what you eat and how you feel after eating.
-This can help you identify patterns and pinpoint specific foods that are causing problems.
+Plus, this can help you identify patterns and pinpoint specific foods that are causing problems.
 Once you've identified your trigger foods, try eliminating them from your diet one at a time to see if your symptoms improve.

 5. Manage Stress